 Although it is titled the East-West Traverse, and the marker posts are numbered in that direction, actually it is easier to do it from west-east, mainly because of the times of the buses.
 The east end of the hike is a place called Fengguikou 風櫃口.
 The bus stop is about 1 km down the road from there, at a place called Fengguizui 風櫃嘴.
 The bus is the small city bus M1 (市民小巴1) from Jiantan MRT Station, and there’s not many of them!
 Every morning, the first bus leaves Jiantan MRT Station at 6:10 am going up to Fengguizui, taking about 30 minutes.
 The next bus after that is 10:10 am, so don’t miss it!
 The Taipei MRT opens at 6:00 am each day, so for those of us further away, it’s impossible to get to Jiantan MRT Station so early.

 Taking the path straight down from Mt.
 Miantian leads back to the main path.
 Turn right for about 10 minutes heading to Miantianping 面天坪, where there’s a pavilion always full of people enjoying a day out.
 The path up to Mt.
 Datun West and South Peaks (and eventually to Mt.
 Datun Main Peak) starts here, on the left.
 The Datun Mountain range 大屯山 lies ahead.
 This is the steepest part of the whole hike coming up.
 Bring some cheap gloves to cling onto the fixed ropes that are provided to help you haul yourself up and down.
-Be prepared for aching arms and shoulders the next day!
+Yesterday it was very slippery, and without ropes would have been a nightmare.
+But be prepared for aching arms and shoulders!

 Then follows a long walk down from Mt.
 Datun Main Peak, either by road, or by path to the Anbu Entrance.
 I took the path, it comes out at the road, and there you turn right.
 Heading to the next big mountain, Mt.
 Qixing ~ and it is easier (but definitely not so pleasant) to walk along the main road.
 There are buses, cars and cyclists coming from all directions, but following the trail along down below the road is mossy and often slippery, and takes ages.
 I walked along the road – to the junction, then cross over and turn left, walk up to the car-park and up over the small grassy hill – spurred on by the call of the coffee shop at Xiaoyoukeng!